cesarvr/Openshift/README.md

 #### Instructions for Linux

-Install Docker in your system using your preferred package manager, also keep in mind that you need to check the [compatibilily table](https://github.com/OpenShift/origin/blob/master/docs/cluster_up_down.md#prerequisites).
+Install Docker in your system using your preferred package manager, also keep in mind that you need to check the [compatibility table](https://github.com/OpenShift/origin/blob/master/docs/cluster_up_down.md#prerequisites).

 You need to allow insecure registries for this particular address, by editing ``` /etc/containers/registries.conf ```: